FWU-DE/licence-connect/README.md

 On the server, instead of providing the environment variables directly to the docker compose command, there is an `.env` file located in the app folder in which all required environment variables must be set.

-### Rendering the Architectural Documentation

-The architectural documentation and it's diagrams can be rendered using either:

-- VSCode with the [AsciiDoc](https://marketplace.visualstudio.com/items?itemName=asciidoctor.asciidoctor-vscode) extension and kroki enabled
-  (this is also recommended in the repo settings)
-- IntelliJ (Kroki needs to be enabled manually)

 ## Mock Licence Servers